“No matter where you are from your dreams are valid.” —Lupita Nyong’o

 If I’m being honest, learning how to dream again, to dream God-sized dreams is HARD.

 For me, one way I’m teaching myself to be more courageous, to believe in myself even more than I do now is to create a vision board.
 I had one, but got rid of it between moves these last several years.
-However, I didn’t keep going with it because I had forgotten to learn how to dream again even though some of my dreams came true on my old board.
+However, I didn’t keep going with it because I had forgotten to how to dream even though some of my dreams came true on my old board.

 I’ve got one life to live so why not try to learn how to dream big, right?